 Most of us assumed that the Ltd in Ford LTD stood for Limited - as in exclusive, limited production - that sort of thing.
 Not so, apparently.
 It seems there’s no definitive answer to the question of what LTD is supposed to stand for.

 Popular opinion points to Lincoln Type Design, but there are many who believe otherwise.
 It seems Ford has never produced a definitive statement on the matter, or if they have, I've never found mention of it.

 A recent post on a Ford forum claimed to see a Ford hubcap in the 1960s with the words ‘Lincoln Thunderbird Design’.

 Then there’s the book Super 60’s Fords which states LTD stands for Luxury Trim Decor.

-The Chrysler sedan was never a big seller, though it wasn’t a disaster either (whereas the hardtop version most definitely was) The first road test comparisons of the CbyC, Fairlane and Statesman had the big Chrysler come out on top in terms of all round performance and features.
+The Chrysler sedan was never a big seller, though it wasn’t a disaster either (whereas the hardtop version most definitely was) The first road test comparisons of the big Chrysler, Fairlane and Statesman had the Chrysler on top in terms of all round performance and features.
 The biggest drawback was without doubt the styling - which didn’t differentiate enough from the plain jane Valiant sedan on which it was based.

 Both Ford and Holden were more successful in disguising the origins of their equivalent LWB (long wheelbase) luxo barges.
 Though it took Holden a couple of attempts - the earlier Brougham sedan too obviously a dressed up Kingswood with a huge boot tacked on.